xmindltd/xmind-sdk-js/README.md

 #### .getSheets() => `Object[]`

-It allows you to get back the identifier of sheet anytime and anywhere.
+It allows you to get back the identifier of the sheet anytime and anywhere.

 #### .getSheet(id: string) => `Sheet`

-You can get an instance of sheet with an existed sheet ID.
+You can get an instance of the sheet with an existed sheet ID.

 #### .theme(sheetTitle, themeName) => Boolean